omni-us/jsonargparse/DOCUMENTATION.rst

   object or by giving a dict with a ``class_path`` and optionally ``init_args`` entries.
 The specified class must either instantiate into a callable or be a subclass of the return type of the callable.
-For these cases running :meth:`instantiate_classes <.ArgumentParser.instantiate_classes>` will instantiate the class or provide a function that returns the instance of the class.
+For these cases running :meth:`instantiate <.ArgumentParser.instantiate>` will instantiate the class or provide a function that returns the instance of the class.
 For more details see :ref:`callable-type`.
 Currently the callable's argument and return types are not validated.

 - ``TypeAliasType`` is supported with values parsed as the aliased type and the alias shown as the argument type in help.